abivia/hydration/README.md

 Hydration is designed to make JSON and YAML configuration files more user intuitive while providing robust validation and smart creation of data structures.

+Improved documentation is available on the [Hydration Site](https://hydration.abivia.com).

 Hydration can simplify configuration files to improve usability.
 Instead of
 ```json
 {